aws-cloudformation/cloudformation-guard/docs/COMPLEX_COMPOSITION.md

 Where `/path/to/dataDirectory` has one or more data files and `/path/to/ruleDirectory` has one or more rules files.

 Consider you are writing rules to check if various resources defined in multiple CloudFormation templates have appropriate property assignments which guarantees encryption at rest.
-For ease of searchability and maintainability you can decide to have rules for checking encryption at rest in each resource in separate files, e.g. `s3_bucket_encryption.guard`, `ec2_volume_encryption.guard`, `rds_dbinstance_encrytion.guard` and so on all inside one directory, `~/GuardRules/encryption_at_rest`.
+For ease of searchability and maintainability you can decide to have rules for checking encryption at rest in each resource in separate files, e.g. `s3_bucket_encryption.guard`, `ec2_volume_encryption.guard`, `rds_dbinstance_encryption.guard` and so on all inside one directory, `~/GuardRules/encryption_at_rest`.
 You have all your CloudFormation templates that you need to validate under `~/CloudFormation/templates`.
 The command will be as follows:

 ```bash
 cfn-guard validate --data ~/CloudFormation/templates --rules ~/GuardRules/encryption_at_rest